Flying solo for the first time at Yolo County Airport in a Cessna 172.

 After the fifth round, my instructor Stan hopped back in the plane and we headed to nearby University Airport at the UC Davis campus.
 We practiced some landings and fueled up before going back to our home airport, Sacramento Executive.
 It was then that the scissors came out.

-I did ensure that this flying solo shirt cutting business
+I did ensure that this flying solo shirt cutting business is an all-pilot affair and not reserved for lady students.

 You see, it's tradition to mark the first solo flight by cutting the back of the pilot's shirt off.
 Stan informed me that this ritual goes back to early days in aviation history when students learned in tandem trainers.
 Since there were often no radios, the instructor would pull the student's shirt tail to communicate.
 Thus, removing the shirt tail was symbolic of the instructor's confidence in the student.
 Stan says that since he started instructing in 1982, he's always cut off the entire shirt back so he has room to write memorable comments.